Looking for a simple DIY craft for your family? This autumn leaf luminary makes an adorable fall decoration.

 Choose the tissue paper colors you want to use, tear it up into various sizes and put it in a pile.

-You’ll want to keep the bottom clear so you can set it aside to dry.
-For the top, you can either fold the tissue paper a bit over the edge or stop just before the edge.
+For the top, either fold the tissue paper over the edge or stop layering just before the edge.

-Make sure you’re layering to create new colors and add depth to the project.
+Keep the bottom clear so you can set the glass container aside to dry.
+Make sure you're layering to create new colors and add depth to the project, like stained glass.

 Set the luminary down on your newspaper or scrap paper to dry (usually less than 24 hours).

-This is such an easy and frugal craft that can be adapted for any holiday or season.
-Like I mentioned, my teens love making these!
+This is such an easy and frugal craft that looks amazing when lit up and you can easily adapt them for any holiday or season, like these Christmas and winter luminaries.

-- Celebrating Fall with Art: Mixed Media Workshop for Families
+- Celebrating Fall with Art: Mixed Media Workshop for Teens

 - Easy and Practical Fall Chalk Art Projects